-Together with our build partners, we have delivered more than 40 design-build transportation projects worth over $2B during the past 10 years.
+Together with our build partners, we have delivered more than 60 design-build transportation projects worth over $4.7B in total.
 We know how to leverage the design-build process to maximize value and constructability while improving the experience for the traveling public.

 WGI has the people, expertise, and capacity to deliver big design-build jobs.
-Our team of professional’s work with contractors and subconsultants to develop solutions that overcome project constraints and capitalize on the unique capabilities of our build partners.
+Our team of professionals works with contractors and subconsultants to develop solutions that overcome project constraints and capitalize on the unique capabilities of our build partners.

 Our design development process harnesses our build partners’ abilities, equipment, personnel, means, and methods – this allows us to provide the best value to the project owner and its end users.

 WGI’s innovative design alternatives consistently result in exceeding project goals, leading to happy project owners and earning incentives for our build partners.
 Our design innovations have helped build partners earn $4M in incentives in the last four years.

 WGI’s environmental scientists and permitting experts have the local knowledge to reduce permitting duration and requirements.
 We know how to avoid and minimize the schedule and cost risks posed by wetlands, protected habitat, threatened and endangered species, water quality regulations, historical and archaeological resources, and construction contamination.
 By identifying these risks early, we can provide creative design options to avoid delays.

 Integrated Project Delivery is characterized as a project delivery method which fully integrates and seeks to align